kauesedrez/win-slidescreen/README.md

 # Scroll Restoration

-If you use an scroll restoration own algorithm, add `history.scrollRestoration = "manual"` somewhere inyour code to prevent browser to automatic scroll page.
+If you use an scroll restoration own algorithm, add `history.scrollRestoration = "manual"` somewhere in your code to prevent browser to automatic scroll page.